gsegt/keyboard/README.md

     qmk setup --home ./qmk_firmware
     ```

-## Flashing the keyboards
+## Compiling the firmware

-To flash, run the following:
+To compile, run the following:

     ```sh
-    sh flash-board.sh
+    sh compile-board.sh
     ```

 If you are using VSCode, you can use the task feature with `Ctrl+Shift+B`.

 > [!NOTE]
-> This task also builds the board.
-Your hex file will be in the `builds` folder.
+> Your hex file will be in the `builds` folder.